2023 Most Popular Plant Sciences Bachelor's Degree Schools in the Southeast Region

 Full Plant Sciences at Virginia Tech Report

 You’ll be in good company if you decide to attend Mississippi State University.
 It ranked #5 on our 2023 Most Popular Plant Sciences Bachelor’s Degree Schools in the Southeast Region list.
-Located in the remote town of Mississippi State, Mississippi State is a public college with a very large student population.
+Located in the town of Mississippi State, Mississippi State is a public school with a fairly large student population.

 About 40% of the students majoring in plant sciences at the school are women while 60% are male.

-The University of Tennessee - Knoxville did quite well in this year’s ranking of the most popular places for plant sciences students to get a bachelor’s degree.
-It came in at #6 on the list.
-UT Knoxville is a very large public school located in the midsize city of Knoxville.
+With a ranking of #6, The University of Tennessee - Knoxville did quite well on this year’s most popular schools for plant sciences students working on their bachelor’s degree.
+UT Knoxville is a fairly large public school located in the city of Knoxville.

 About 39% of the students majoring in plant sciences at the school are women while 61% are male.